HGIS CanadaNova ScotiaBrooklyn › 1911

 Brooklyn, Nova Scotia (1911 census)

 Brooklyn was a census subdivision in Nova Scotia, recorded in the 1911 Census of Canada with a population of 572.
+The community is grounded to Wikidata Q4974720.
 The administrative centroid was at approximately 44.072°N, 64.694°W.

 Population